Wacky-Mole/WackysDatabase/README.md

 - `wackydb_all_pieces [Hammer] [Optionally: Category]`: Saves all pieces in the game into wackyDatabase-BulkYML.
 Use 'Hammer' for default, or specify a different hammer name.
 Optionally, you can set a category to only get specific pieces in a cat.
 - `wackydb_all_se`: Retrieves almost all status effects in the game (including modded effects) and saves them into the Effects folder.
 - `wackydb_se [effectname]`: Retrieves a specific status effect and saves it into the Effect folder.
-- `wackydb_se_create`: Creates a clone of SetEffect_FenringArmor in the Status folder.
+- `wackydb_se_create`: Creates a clone of SetEffect_TrollArmor in the Status folder.
 You can edit it as needed.
 - `wackydb_help`: Shows a list of commands.
-- `wackydb_clone [recipe/item/piece/creature/mat/materials] [Prefab to clone] [Unique name for the clone]`: Clones an object and changes it differently than a base game object.
+- `wackydb_clone [recipe/item/piece/creature/mat/materials/se] [Prefab to clone] [Unique name for the clone]`: Clones an object and changes it differently than a base game object.
 For example: `wackydb_clone item SwordIron WackySword`.

 --There is a optional 4th parameter for clone RECIPES ONLY [original item prefab to use for recipe](Optional 4th parameter for a cloned item's recipes ONLY)
 --For example you can already have item WackySword loaded in game, but now want a recipe.
 WackySword Uses SwordIron  - wackydb_clone recipe WackySword RWackySword SwordIron - otherwise manually edit